opencog/matrix/design/Design-object-atomese.md

 Example
 -------
-Lets asume the simplest case, where the matrix is in the form of the `EvaluationLink` shown above.
+Lets assume the simplest case, where the matrix is in the form of the `EvaluationLink` shown above.
 One would then have:

 ```